elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 ["1", "2", "3"]
 ```

+As shown in the example above, keyword lists are mostly used as optional arguments to functions.

 As the name implies, keyword lists are simply lists.
 In particular, they are lists consisting of 2-item tuples where the first element (the key) is an atom and the second element can be any value.
 Both representations are the same:

 ```elixir